A top-ranked health administration program

 - Applicants must have completed an undergraduate program at an accredited United States college or its equivalent in another country.

 - The GMAT is required for admission, however, the GRE, MCAT, LSAT, or PCAT may be substituted.
-GMAT waivers are available to students who already have a graduate degree.
+GMAT waivers are available on a case-by-case basis and can be requested while completing the online application.

 - No work experience or formal business education is required for admission.